chef/automate/components/compliance-service/docs/elastic/ELASTIC_README.md

 Reasoning: For each control in a single profile, aggregate the compliance results from the latest scans at the specified point in time across all nodes (or nodes that match filter(s))

 Requirements:
-* `profiles.controls` array needs to be defined as `nested` in the Elasticsearch mapping!!!
+* `profiles.controls` array needs to be defined as `nested` in the ElasticSearch mapping!!!

 * API (top part):    `/stats/profiles/:id/summary`
 * API (bottom part): `/stats/profiles/:id/controls`